celo-org/docs/docs/celo-holder-guide/eth-recovery.md

 slug: /celo-owner-guide/eth-recovery
 ---

-# Recover ETH or ERC-20 tokens from a Celo Address
+# Recover CELO from an Ethereum Address

 How to recover [CELO (previously Celo Gold)](overview.md#background-and-key-concepts) if you accidentally transferred them to an [Ethereum address](https://en.wikipedia.org/wiki/Ethereum#Addresses).